 Keto plus intermittent fasting could get your body into ketosis faster — or more reliably — than doing either one alone.

-Some people may not reach ketosis just with intermittent fasting because, for some, it takes a longer fast than they are comfortable or able to do.
+Some people may not reach ketosis with just intermittent fasting because, for some, it takes a longer fast than they are comfortable or able to do.
 Adding keto to the mix provides another stimulus for your body to achieve that state.

 Increased fat loss